-In addition to providing for the security and safety of inmates, PCCF offers rehabilitative, educational, and vocational programs.
-Qualified inmates are eligible for work assignments within the facility, on the County farm, or in supervised work crews.
-Many communities and non-profit civic organizations have benefited from labor done by inmate work crews and by the print shop program.
+In addition to providing for the safe and secure holding of up to 1,240 detainees, PCCF offers educational, vocational and re-entry programs.
+Qualified inmates are also eligible to participate in work programs within the jail, supervised community labor volunteers, and the Sheriff’s Farm located on Obery Street.
+Many locales and non-profit organizations have benefitted by inmate crews working in the area communities.

 The Civil Process Department, headquartered in Brockton, dispatches deputies to serve legal documents in civil cases.
 Fees paid by attorneys and plaintiffs for delivery of these documents fund the division’s operation.